-Eldon Davis Rathburn, CM, (1916-2008) a Canadian film composer, pianist, organist, and teacher was born in Queenstown.
-Known as the “Dean of Canadian film composers,” he composed over 300 film scores throughout his career, including canonical Nationl Film Board shorts (City of Gold, Universe), key English-language features (Nobody Waved Good-bye, Who Has Seen the Wind) and several IMAX films.
-He also taught film score composition at the University of Ottawa (1972–76).
-A member of the Canadian League of Composers and an associate of the Canadian Music Centre, he was made a Member of the Order of Canada and received the Arts and Heritage Award from the City of Ottawa.
+Eldon Davis Rathburn, CM (1916-2008), a renowned Canadian film composer, pianist, organist, and teacher, was born in Queenstown.
+Often referred to as the “Dean of Canadian film composers,” Rathburn created over 300 film scores during his illustrious career, including iconic National Film Board shorts like City of Gold and Universe, significant English-language features such as Nobody Waved Good-bye and Who Has Seen the Wind, and numerous IMAX films.
+He also taught film score composition at the University of Ottawa from 1972 to 1976.
+A member of the Canadian League of Composers and an associate of the Canadian Music Centre, Rathburn was made a Member of the Order of Canada and received the Arts and Heritage Award from the City of Ottawa.

 This post has already been read 1294 times!